Runtime Architecture

 Unsafe combinations — boot-time refusal (v0.2.27+)

-App::run() invokes App::validateLifecycleCombination() after resolving the four knobs, and throws RuntimeException at boot for combinations that race process-wide superglobals across concurrent coroutines:
+App::run() invokes App::validateLifecycleCombination() after resolving the four knobs, and throws RuntimeException at boot for genuinely unsafe shapes:

 Pre-v0.2.27 these were elog()'d at warn level into /tmp/zealphp/debug.log but didn't refuse — in practice the warning was invisible to anyone not actively reading the debug log, and the unsafe configuration is how cross-request state-leak bugs ship to production. v0.2.27 changes this to a hard throw at App::run() boot — fail loud, fail fast, before any request can be served against a broken contract.
-Apps that need to run an unsafe combination for security-audit or debugging purposes can fork and remove the throw at App::validateLifecycleCombination().
-The supported matrix above covers every safe configuration.
+Apps that need a refused combination for security-audit or debugging purposes can fork and remove the throw at App::validateLifecycleCombination().